-- In exceptional cases an applicant who submits evidence of such other academic and professional qualifications, as may be approved by the Faculty’s Higher Degree Committee, may be permitted to enrol for the degree.
+- In exceptional cases an applicant who submits evidence of such other academic and professional qualifications, as may be approved by the School Higher Degree Committee, may be permitted to enrol for the degree.
 English language requirements apply.
 Please refer to UNSW’s English Requirements Policy.

 Step 2: Find a Supervisor

 You need to contact prospective supervisors to determine in advance if they are in a position to supervise your research topic.
-Seek out an appropriate supervisor for your chosen research topic from the UNSW Built Environment website (Find a Supervisor) or UNSW Find a Researcher.
+Seek out an appropriate supervisor for your chosen research topic from the UNSW School of Built Environment website (Find a Supervisor) or UNSW Find a Researcher.
 Once you have identified an appropriate academic staff member, send him/her, via email, the following: